 Child support payments are necessary in order to ensure that a child is cared for appropriately.
 Child support payments ensure that the basic needs of a child are met, and they will help cover necessities such as clothing, food, shelter, education expenses, supplies, and more.

 Virginia takes child support very seriously, and a refusal to pay court-ordered child support could result in serious legal consequences for the parent who refuses to pay.

 There will be various factors taken into consideration when determining the amount of child support that needs to be paid from one parent to the other.
 The child support formula in Virginia will be based on several of the following factors:

 Under Virginia law, child support payments can be modified at the request of either parent.
 However, these changes are not made just because a person requests them.
 The requesting parent will need to show that various circumstances have changed since the original order was put into place.

-If you think you have grounds to modify your child support payments, you need to speak to a skilled Virginia child support lawyer as soon as possible.
+If you think you have grounds to modify your child support payments, you need to speak to a skilled child support lawyer in Virginia as soon as possible.
 Do not make changes based on a verbal agreement with the other parent outside of a court order mandating the change.

-If you need assistance with any child support matters in Virginia, you need to speak to an attorney as soon as possible.
+If you need assistance with any child support matters in Virginia, you need to speak to a Virginia family law attorney as soon as possible.
 At Randall Page, P.C., we know how contentious issues of child support can be, and we want to ensure you are treated fairly.
-Our child support attorneys have experience helping clients in the Courtland, Suffolk, Emporia, and Lawrenceville areas, and we will be your advocate.
+Our child support attorneys in Virginia have experience helping clients in the Courtland, Suffolk, Emporia, and Lawrenceville areas, and we will be your advocate.
 You can contact us for a free consultation of your case by clicking here or by calling 757-517-8956.